GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

-Amino acid molecules, as more detailed information about protein localization, play a crucial role in protein representation learning, as they form the essential building blocks of proteins and provide the foundational data for understanding protein structure and function~\cite{lieu2020amino,lopez2024biochemistry}.
+\paragraph{Substructure-based Molecular Encoding.} As more detailed information about protein localisation, amino acid molecules play a crucial role in protein representation learning, as they form the essential building blocks of proteins and provide the foundational data for understanding protein structure and function~\cite{lieu2020amino,lopez2024biochemistry}.
 To learn the \textbf{fine-grained amino acid structure} information, we introduce substructure-based molecular encoding to leverage the inherent relationships between molecule motifs and substructural features in amino acid molecules.
 In practice, we utilize the mol2vec~\cite{jaeger2018mol2vec} to process and derive representations for all amino acid molecules to obtain fine-grained molecular structure information.
-Then we construct substructure-based molecular encoding as fine-grained protein sequence representation, which is the other part of local structure information modelling component.
-For protein $P$, we have
+For protein $P$, we have -0.2in \begin{small}